kikivanrongen/ReproducibilityBlog/_posts/2019-10-18-reproducibility-lab.md

 | -TN  |        |        |        |        |                       |
 | -RC  |        |        |        |        |                       |
 | +R   |        |        |        |        |                       |

+The implementation of the DQN model is based on [this tutorial for pytorch](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html) and code written for an assignment for the course Reinforcement Learning at the University of Amsterdam (2019).
+You can find the code here: ...

+# Results

+# Conclusion and Discussion

+The most unexpected result of the experiments is that the DQN without experience replay (-ER) actually performs better that the full DQN!
+It seems that the -ER model is only one that converges.
+The fact that -ER is only convering on some seeds, but not all, shows how big an influence the choice of the seeds can be on experiments in RL.
+How can it be that this is the only model that converges?

+*FIGURE OF DIFFERENT SEEDS -ER*

+Code quality is another important factor which can change the performance of an algorithm and should be taken into account looking into the reproducibility of the experiment.
+One difference between -ER and the other DQN adaptations, is that -ER only trains it network on the current experience in an online fashion, while the other ones update with a batch-size of 32 for a random sample from all previous experiences.
+However, all DQN models with experience replay only learn when there is enough memory and skips learning otherwise.
+This is a convenient way to implement experience replay, however, it comes with the catch that the learning only happens after 32 steps have been taken in the first episode.
+An alternative implementation could be to implement online learning until there is enough memory, however, then we would partially break the i.i.d. assumption, because the data are sequentially dependent now.

+What could this mean?

+1) head start for -ER?
+2) overfitting for DQN with ER?

+*FIGURE OF PERFORMANCE AND SEE THAT IT IMPROVES ONLY AFTER 32 STEPS?*